 The compressor itself is typically a very costly part to repair, so you will want to check the switches on the compressor to see if that is the issue.

 These switches can easily be replaced, but if the entire compressor is shot, replacing them is not going to be economical.
-In fact, it will most likely be cheaper to purchase a whole new air conditioner for your RV than it would be to replace or repair the compressor.
+In fact, it will most likely be cheaper to purchase a new air conditioner for RV than it would be to replace or repair the compressor.

 Bonus Tip: Purchasing And Maintaining A New Air Conditioner For Your RV

 Some air conditioners simply cannot be fixed.
 An RV air conditioner typically can lasts for a few years (3-5 years), but with regular maintenance, you can extend the life of the air conditioner by more than a few camping seasons.

 Here are a few of the things that you can do to keep your air conditioner running for a longer period of time: